uwescience/SQL-geospatial-tutorial/_episodes/04-geospatialQueries.md

 {: .output}
 -->

-> ## Calculating distances in geographic coordinates
+> ## DISCUSSION: Calculating distances in geographic coordinates
 > * is it possible for us to calculate straight line distances directly from latitude and longitude data?
 > * Why or why not?
 > * Are distances between lines of latitude always the same?
 Between lines of longitude?